Onboarding | Project Phases | Best Practices | Glossary of Key Terms

 For most projects, this is the recommended file migration methodology.

-• Cutover – Update DNS records to change mail routing to target (Users “Go Live” in target)
+• Cutover – Update DNS records to change mail routing to target (Users “go live” in target)

-• Stage-2 – Stage-1 delta job (migrated post-cutover)
+• Stage-2 – Stage-1 delta (new/changed files migrated post-cutover)

 Important duplication considerations: